All Episodes

 It's a rare opportunity for them.

-So east of the Rockies, you're on the air with Wayne Green.
+So East of the Rockies, you're on the air with Wayne Green.

 Where are you calling from, please?

-This is Sam calling from Austin, Texas, KFON.
+Yes, this is Sam calling from Austin, Texas, KFON.

 Hi there.